Code-Institute-Submissions/jmirky009-milestone1/docs/readme.md

 ## Deployment

 The site is currently deployed on GitHub Pages.
-To do this I pushed all the content (index page, media assets and style sheets).
+To do this I pushed all the content (index page, media assets and style sheets) to my Github repository and made it publically accessible.

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-•	Different values for environment variables (Heroku Config Vars)?
-•	Different configuration files?
-•	Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.
+There were various branches of the index page created but I used these to test validation features on the Contact Us form.
+In the end I stayed with the master branch as the form is out of the box from bootstrap.

+To start, the code was run on Cloud9 and due to availability, this was later sent Cloud9 on Amazon Web Services (AWS) instance of Cloud9.
+This caused minor complications as the original Cloud9 didn't require a root folder for the images and assets to appear.

 ## Credits